miner/herbert/README.md

 * Quantified constraints, a list beginning with __*__, __+__ or __?__ as the first element. <BR>
 (* kw sym)  -- zero or more pairs of keywords and symbols

-* Named constraints are written in a list with the first item a (non-reserved) symbol or keyword and the second item naming the type constraint.
+* Named constraints are written in a list with the first item a (non-reserved) symbol and the second item naming the type constraint.
 The built-in types and special operators (like **and**, **or**, etc.) are not allowed as binding names. <BR>
 (n int)